4 Popular Childbirth Classes

 Childbirth education is worth checking out even if you’re dead set on an epidural.
-Good classes include info on pregnancy, labor and postpartum issues that are relevant and beneficial for every expecting woman (and her partner).
+Good classes include info on pregnancy, labor and postpartum issues that are relevant and beneficial for every mom-to-be and her partner.
 Many hospitals offer them so check your local hospital or ask your doctor to suggest a class.
 You’ll also learn relaxation techniques and get the opportunity to meet other expecting couples which makes class more fun.

-This method, which teaches posture and movement techniques to ease muscle tension, is actually a general practice adapted for expecting women.
-The Alexander technique aims to restore your original poise and posture, which will improve balance, coordination, back pain, breathing and digestion as your body adjusts to pregnancy.
-(Consider starting these classes during your first trimester to get the full benefit.
+This method, which teaches posture and movement techniques to ease muscle tension, is actually a general practice that's been adapted for expecting women.
+The Alexander Technique aims to restore your original poise and posture, which will improve balance, coordination, back pain, breathing and digestion as your body adjusts to pregnancy.
+Consider starting these classes during your first trimester to get the full benefit.
 You’ll also work to coordinate your breathing and strengthen your pelvic muscles in preparation for delivery.